Analyzing the functional, mechanistic and regulatory aspects of membrane tubulation, fission and fusion during vesicular transport

 The throughput and fidelity of vesicular transport pathways relies on a diverse and complex set of proteins, as well as an intricate coordination between the various step of the transport cycle.
 Remarkably, many of the participant proteins are conserved from yeast to humans, thus highlighting their importance to sustain life.
 Furthermore, mutations in many of the participant proteins are linked to various developmental disorders and several pathogens subvert the intrinsic coordination in vesicular transport pathways during infection.

-Movie credit - Soumya Bhattacharyya
+Movie credit: Soumya Bhattacharyya

 Evolution of membrane intermediates during vesicular transport